PoliticalGraveyard.com

 Lawther, Robert M. — of Lakewood, Cuyahoga County, Ohio.
 Mayor of Lakewood, Ohio, 1964-76.
 Still living as of 1976.

 Lawthers, William J. — of Youngstown, Mahoning County, Ohio.
-Mayor of Youngstown, Ohio, 1880-83.
+Mayor of Youngstown, Ohio, 1880-84.
 Burial location unknown.

-LAWTON (Soundex L350) — See also BREWTON, LAIGHTON, LATHONE, LAUGHTON, LAWTER, LAWTHER, LAWTHERS, LAYTON, LEWTON, MEWTON, NEWTON, SAWTON, WALTON.
+LAWTON (Soundex L350) — See also BREWTON, LAIGHTON, LATHONE, LATON, LAUGHTON, LAWTER, LAWTHER, LAWTHERS, LAYTON, LEWTON, MEWTON, NEWTON, SAWTON, WALTON.

 Lawton, Alexander Robert (1818-1896) — also known as Alexander R. Lawton — of Georgia.
 Born in St. Peter's Parish, Beaufort District (now part of Beaufort County), S.C., November 4, 1818.
-Son of Alexander James Lawton and Martha (Mosse) Lawton.
 Democrat.
 Lawyer; president, Augusta and Savannah Railroad, 1849-54; member of Georgia state house of representatives, 1855-56, 1870-75; member of Georgia state senate, 1860; general in the Confederate Army during the Civil War; member of Democratic National Committee from Georgia, 1876; delegate to Georgia state constitutional convention, 1877; delegate to Democratic National Convention from Georgia, 1880, 1884; U.S. Minister to Austria-Hungary, 1887-89.
 Member, American Bar Association.
 Died in Clifton Springs, Ontario County, N.Y., July 2, 1896 (age 77 years, 241 days).
 Interment at Bonaventure Cemetery, Savannah, Ga.

-Relatives: Son of Alexander James Lawton and Martha (Mosse) Lawton; married, November 5, 1845, to Sarah Hillhouse Alexander; grandfather of Alexander Robert Lawton, Jr..
+Relatives: Son of Alexander James Lawton and Martha (Mosse) Lawton; married, November 5, 1845, to Sarah Hillhouse Alexander; grandfather of Alexander Robert Lawton Jr..

 Lawton, Alexander Robert, Jr. (b.
 1884) — also known as Alexander R. Lawton, Jr. — of Savannah, Chatham County, Ga.
 Born in Savannah, Chatham County, Ga., August 16, 1884.
-Son of Alexander Rudolf Lawton (born 1858) and Ella Stanly (Beckwith) Lawton.
 Democrat.
 Lawyer; general solicitor, Central of Georgia Railway; general solicitor, Ocean Steamship Co. of Savannah; director, Colonial Oil Company; colonel in the U.S. Army during World War I; member of Georgia state house of representatives from Chatham County, 1925-26.
 Episcopalian.
-Member, Delta Psi.
+Member, Delta Psi; American Bar Association.
 Burial location unknown.

 Lawton, Barbara — of Algoma, Kewaunee County, Wis.; Madison, Dane County, Wis.
 Democrat.
 Delegate to Democratic National Convention from Wisconsin, 2004, 2008.
 Female.
 Still living as of 2008.